Learn about and experience the forest of life [tropical rainforest]. An opportunity for people to think about the global environment - 2

 On the walls of the log room, field notes that Moriguchi had accumulated over many years were posted along with hand-drawn observation sketches, symbolizing the world of a researcher.
 When Moriguchi saw the completed interior of the facility, he had three thoughts.

-Secondly, the new design is much more stylish than before the renewal, which I think has the potential to reach people who weren't particularly interested in rainforests.
+Secondly, it's significantly more stylish than before the renovation.
+I think it could appeal to people who weren't particularly interested in rainforests before.

-And finally, it's as fascinating as exploring a dungeon (underground labyrinth).
-You don't know where you'll be taken.
-When you explore the museum, you get the illusion that you've been there longer than you actually have.
-I think it has the effect of allowing different people to remember the unique displays that resonate with them and take something home with them."
+And finally, there's the thrill of exploring a dungeon (underground labyrinth).
+You don't know where you're being led.
+As you wander through the museum, you get the illusion that you've stayed longer than you actually were.
+I think it has the effect of allowing various people to remember the cutting-edge displays that resonate with them and take something away with them as a starting point."

 Since its reopening, the museum has received positive feedback from visitors.

-"Looking at surveys and social media, we've seen a lot more positive feedback than we expected, with people saying they wanted to come again because they couldn't see everything, and that it was well worth seeing and they learned something.
+"Looking at the surveys and comments on social media, we've received more positive feedback than we expected, with people saying they couldn't see everything and want to come back, or that it was very worthwhile and educational."

-Shortly after we opened, someone brought their elementary school-aged children to the museum, and after seeing the "What Humans Have Done to the Forest" room, they wanted to take a commemorative photo.
-When the photographer pointed his smartphone at the children and said, "Come on, smile," the children replied, "There's no way we could smile after seeing displays like that."
-So it really resonates with the children.
+Shortly after we opened, a family with elementary school children came in and tried to take a commemorative photo after seeing the room titled "[What Humans Have Done to the Forest]".
+When they pointed their smartphone at the children and said, "Come on, smile," the children replied, "How can we smile after seeing displays like this?"
+So, it really resonates with children.

-Kiyota, who was in charge of the project, said he was surprised that the concept he had been aiming for was ultimately reflected in the lighting of displays.
+Kiyota, who was in charge of the project, was surprised that the concept they had been aiming for was reflected, albeit unintentionally, even in the lighting of displays.

-In choosing the theme of tropical rainforests this time, we wanted to clearly show both the light and the dark sides of the relationship between tropical rainforests and humans.
-So, while there are dark themes like displays room on "What humans have done to forests," there is also a history of humans supporting and enriching their lives by consuming tropical rainforests.
+In choosing tropical rainforests as our theme for this exhibition, we aimed to clearly show both the positive and negative aspects of the relationship between tropical rainforests and humans.
+Therefore, while there are dark themes, such as in displays room titled "What Humans Have Done to Forests," there is also the history of humans supporting and enriching their lives by consuming tropical rainforests.

 (Interviewed in June 2025.
 Titles in the article are those at the time of the interview.)